openebs-archive/openebs-docs/docs/kb.md

 8. Update the uid under the claimRef in the PV using the following command.
-The PVC will get attached to the PV after editing the pv with correct uid.
+The PVC will get attached to the PV after editing the PV with correct uid.

    ```
    kubectl edit pv pvc-cc6767b4-52e8-11e9-b1ef-42010a800fe7